Back To Search Results

 Introduction

-Normocalcemic primary hyperparathyroidism (nPHPT) is a new classification of primary hyperparathyroidism.
-The definition of normocalcemic primary hyperparathyroidism is a disorder where elevated parathyroid hormone (PTH) levels are the result of autonomous hypersecretion of one or more parathyroid glands and serum calcium is consistently within the normal range as measured at least twice over a six month period.[1][2]
+Normocalcemic primary hyperparathyroidism (NHPT) is a relatively new classification of primary hyperparathyroidism (PHPT).
+The definition of NHPT is a disorder in which elevated parathyroid hormone (PTH) levels are the result of autonomous hypersecretion from 1 or more parathyroid glands, and the albumin-adjusted and ionized serum calcium levels are consistently within the normal range when measured at least twice over 6 months.[1][2][3][4]
+Before establishing a diagnosis of NHPT, all causes of secondary hyperparathyroidism (SHPT) must be excluded.[5][6][7][8][9]

 Etiology